Georgia vs. Alabama CFP National Championship NCAA Football Odds, Plays and Insights | January 10, 2022

 - Georgia has played 14 games, with nine wins against the spread.

-- The Bulldogs have been favored by 2.5 points or more 13 times this season and are 8-5 ATS in those contests.
+- This season, the Bulldogs have an ATS record of 8-5 in their 13 games as a favorite of 2.5 points or more.

-- Georgia's games this year have hit the over on six of 14 set point totals (42.9%).
+- Georgia's games this year have hit the over six times in 14 opportunities (42.9%).

-- Georgia is 8-5 against the spread and 12-1 overall in games when it puts up more than 19.2 points.
+- Georgia is 8-5 against the spread and 12-1 overall in games when it scores more than 19.2 points.

-- The Bulldogs have 16 giveaways this season, while the Crimson Tide have 20 takeaways .
+- The Bulldogs have turned the ball over 16 times this season, four fewer than the Crimson Tide have forced (20).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.